ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Per the definition of {{?RFC8309}} and {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.

-As outlined in {{operational}}, the network inventory provides a read-only perspective of the actual inventory data that a network controller knows of what it is actually installed within the network.
-Therefore, other inventory data (e.g., spare or inactive assets) are outside the scope of this model.
+As outlined in {{operational}}, the base network inventory model provides a read-only perspective of the actual inventory data that a network controller knows of what it is actually installed within the network.
+Therefore, other inventory data (e.g., spare or inactive assets, or planned assets) are outside the scope of this model.

 The distinction between a temporarily unreachable network element and one that has been removed from the network is outside the scope of this document and depends on the discovery mechanism used by the controller.